Iran says it will suspend cooperation with UN’s nuclear watchdog

 Russia and China, which are also signatories to the deal, have both rejected the bid to trigger the “snapback” sanctions.

-Iran’s SNSC, which is chaired by President Masoud Pezeshkian, called the action taken by the three European nations, who are known as the E3, “ill-considered”.
+Iran’s Supreme National Security Council, which is chaired by President Masoud Pezeshkian, called the action taken by the three European nations, who are known as the E3, “ill-considered”.

 It said the move undermined months of engagement with the International Atomic Energy Agency (IAEA) aimed at resuming monitoring and ensuring compliance with international rules.

-“Despite the cooperation of the Ministry of Foreign Affairs of the Islamic Republic of Iran with the [IAEA] and the proposals presented to resolve the [nuclear] issue, the actions of European countries will effectively suspend the path of cooperation with the Agency,” the SNSC said.
+“Despite the cooperation of the Ministry of Foreign Affairs of the Islamic Republic of Iran with the [IAEA] and the proposals presented to resolve the [nuclear] issue, the actions of European countries will effectively suspend the path of cooperation with the Agency,” the council said.

+It went on to order the foreign ministry to “continue its consultations within the framework of the decisions of the Supreme National Security Council to protect the country’s national interests”.

 Earlier this month, Iran and IAEA had reached a deal on resuming inspections at Iranian nuclear sites – including those targeted by the United States and Israel in June – following a meeting in the Egyptian capital, Cairo.